A look back at how far New Zealand's wine industry has come on the equality front

 Boon says in the 70s Pernod Ricard's original vineyards were mostly planted by women, and the few women who were part of the industry worked in sales roles.

-Even 18 years ago when she started out in the industry there were only a handful of women in the industry.
+Even 18 years ago when she started out there were only a handful of women in the industry.

-"It was a casual workforce back then and those were the people who were available," she says.
+"It was a casual workforce back then and those were the people who were available."

-Today, that's no longer the case and more women then ever work throughout the industry in leadership, corporate and operational roles.
+Today, that's no longer the case and more women then ever work in leadership, corporate and operational roles.

 "You go to a regatta or a grape day now and it's 50:50."

-Pernod Ricard, which owns Brancott Estate, Jacob's Creek and Kenwood wine brands, has a 40 per cent gender split within its New Zealand leadership team, and half of its leadership team in its distributor business, responsible for sales and marketing, is made up of women.
+Pernod Ricard, which owns Brancott Estate, Jacob's Creek and Kenwood wine brands, has a 40 per cent gender split within its New Zealand leadership team, and half of its senior management team in its distributor business, responsible for sales and marketing, is made up of women.

 Its entire New Zealand workforce is 45 per cent women, 55 per cent men.